- Marijuana and Terpenes: An OverviewPosted 1378 days ago

 Depression (also known as major depression and major depressive disorder) is characterized by a persistent feeling of sadness and loss of interest or pleasure in normally enjoyable activities.
 Depression is just one of many mood disorders that affect the general population, yet commonly go unnoticed.
 Patients who suffer from depression are believed to have shorter life expectancies than those who don’t and up to 15% of depressed individuals will ultimately commit suicide.

 Depression is thought to be caused by low levels of neurotransmitters, such as serotonin and dopamine.
 Typical treatments for this disorder include antidepressant medications that act to increase levels of neurotransmitters as well as professional counseling.
 While antidepressants can be effective for patients who suffer from severe forms of depression, they seem to have little to no effect on patients with mild or moderate depression.

 How Can Marijuana Help?

-Besides the self-reports of patients, scientific evidence also points to the endocannabinoid system as having a therapeutic role in depression.
+Besides the self-reports of patients, scientific evidence also points to the endocannabinoid system – the body’s natural cannabinoid system – as having a therapeutic role in depression.

 For example, studies conducted on rodents have linked suppression of endocannabinoid activity to symptoms of major depression, while other studies have found increased endocannabinoid activity to have antidepressant-like effects.
-But despite confirming that activation of the endocannabinoid system can improve symptoms of depression, studies have shown that THC can have both depressant and antidepressant-like effects, depending on the dosage.
+However, despite evidence that activating the endocannabinoid system can improve symptoms of depression, studies suggest that THC can have both depressant and antidepressant-like effects, depending on the dose.